Eschatologue/CM_wiki/docs/equipment/weapon/mastery.md

 **Type:** Ranged weapon
 **Properties:** **:weapon-prop-automatic: Automatic**

-When you make an **:weapon-prop-automatic: Automatic** attack using this weapon, you can add your ability modifier to the damage roll of the second attack.
+Once per turn, when you make an **:weapon-prop-automatic: Automatic** attack using this weapon, you can add your ability modifier to the damage roll of the second attack.

 ---